-- money remittance and e-money transfers where neither of the accounts involved is a payment identifiable by IBAN, and
+- money remittance and e-money transfers where neither of the accounts involved is a payment identifiable by International Bank Account Number (IBAN)

 - own-account payments by, and payments between, payment service providers

-When a UK-based firm carries out credit transfers or direct debits denominated in euros to an account in one of the SEPA countries, they need to ensure the following:
+If you’re a UK-based firm carrying out credit transfers or direct debits denominated in euros to an account in one of the SEPA countries, you need to make sure you meet the following requirements.

 Business Identifier Code (BIC): firms must not make it a mandatory requirement for the payer or payee to provide the BIC to initiate a payment transaction.
 They should use IBAN instead.

-Reachability: Payment service providers reachable for euro credit transfer or direct debit services at national level must also establish European-wide reachability by being part of one of the EU-wide schemes.
+Reachability: PSPs reachable for euro credit transfer or direct debit services at national level, must also establish European-wide reachability by being part of one of the EU-wide schemes.